 Can I contact the other climbers joining the expedition?
 How about the leader?

 You can always call our offices and one of the leaders will contact you as soon as they get off the hill.
 For this expedition we will be holding a pre-expedition meeting in plenty of time before the expedition is due to take place.
 This is to aid you with any questions you may have and to meet your team members.
 We feel it is important that you have already struck up a friendship with your team before leaving rather than setting off from the airport as total strangers.

 Reliable phone coverage only exists in towns and on the KKH.
 Beyond that, we rely on satellite phones which will be available for your use, but will have a charge attached to them.

 Who is your point of contact?
 How can my family follow my progress?

 Your 360 Leader will be sending regular updates to the 360 offices to allow your family and friends to track your progress on social media.
-The best place to reach a loved one is through our main 360 office.
-We try to organise a daily satellite call with the 360 Leader on the mountain to allow communication between the outside world and to keep our team updated with important developments occurring at home.
+The best place to reach a loved one is through our main 360 office, and we will do our best to pass these messages on to the team – though do be aware that our satellite phone is with the guide for emergencies.
+We do try to organise a daily satellite call with the 360 Leader on the mountain to allow communication between the outside world and to keep our team updated with important developments occurring at home.

 Are there facilities for charging electronics on the mountain?

 There are solar charging facilities at basecamp, and we would also advise bringing your own personal power banks.
 We recommend PowerTraveller.